-- · Forced or emergency transmission outages. - Transmission outage requests submitted "On Time".
-Refer Section 4.2.1 for "On Time" transmission outage submission requirements. - Transmission outage requests submitted "Late".
-Refer Section 4.2.1 for transmission outage submission requirements.
+- Forced or emergency transmission outages. - Transmission outage requests submitted "On Time" (refer to Section 4.2.1 for "On Time" transmission outage submission requirements). - Transmission outage requests submitted "Late" (refer to Section 4.2.1 for transmission outage submission requirements).